-A. TNS Algorithm Description
+5.1 TNS Algorithm Description

 We now present the TNS algorithm in detail.
 Intuitively, TNS decomposes the period of length S into several phases of unequal lengths.
 In each phase, it transmits all the packets between all source-destination pairs that have the same maximum distance across dimensions.
-TNS further decomposes each phase into several subphases called epochs.
+TNS further decomposes each phase into several sub-phases called epochs.
 In each epoch, it connects nodes that are not only at the same maximum distance, but that also follow a given pattern.
 We now define the TNS algorithm more formally.

 Phases - The schedule period is divided into $\lfloor N/2 \rfloor$ phases.
-A packet belongs to the envelop of a square of nodes $(i + 1) \times (i + 1)$ , if the maximum distance across all dimensions between its source and its destination is equal to i.
-In phase i, packets in all the envelops of squares of size $(i + 1) \times (i + 1)$ are scheduled to be transmitted.
+We say that a packet belongs to the envelope of a square of nodes $(i + 1) \times (i + 1)$ , if the maximum distance across all dimensions between its source and its destination is equal to i.
+In other words, consider a packet from node (a, b) to node (c, d).
+We denote $i = \max\{DIST(a, c), DIST(b, d)\}$ .
+Then, the packet belongs to the envelope of a square of nodes $(i + 1) \times (i + 1)$ .
+In phase i, packets in all the envelopes of squares of size $(i+1) \times (i+1)$ are scheduled to be transmitted.
+For example, the packets on Figure 2 belongs to an envelope of $3 \times 3$ .